GBBO Season 1, Episode 1, Show Stopper Challenge:

 - Once the cakes have completely cooled you can decorate.

-- Place coco powder in a mixing bowl and mix out any clumps
+- Place cocoa powder in a mixing bowl and mix out any clumps

 - Add butter and beat together until creamed